Kvinnherad Municipality: General information

 The parish of Qvindherred was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-On 1 January 1907, a small area northwest of the villages of Ølve and Husa (population: 67) was transferred from neighboring Tysnes municipality to Kvinnherad.
+On 1 January 1907, a small area northwest of the villages of Ølve and Husa (population: 67) was transferred from neighboring Tysnes Municipality to Kvinnherad Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1965, the following areas were merged into one large municipality of Kvinnherad:
+On 1 January 1965, the following areas were merged into one large Kvinnherad Municipality: